 - Individuals who are residents and domiciled in the UK are liable to pay tax on their worldwide income

-The above rules give the opportunity to individuals who are considered as residents but not domiciled in the UK to take advantage of some important tax planning opportunities.
+The above rules allow individuals who are considered as residents but not domiciled in the UK to take advantage of some valuable tax planning opportunities.

-A UK tax resident individual, who is not domiciled in the UK, can consider tax jurisdictions where his source of income is not taxable, on the basis that he is a non tax resident and not domiciled in that other jurisdiction.
+A non-domiciled UK tax resident can consider tax jurisdictions where his source of income is not taxable, assuming no other tax residency applies.

-A first overview of the Double Tax Treaties between the UK and other states revealed that there is important tax planning opportunities for UK tax residents but not domiciled, in the case where this individual receives dividends from Cypriot companies.
+A first overview of the Double Tax Treaties between the UK and other states show significant tax planning opportunities for non-domicile UK tax residents.
+Significant consideration should be given to the treaty between Cyprus and the UK.

 A new Double Tax Treaty (DTT) was signed on 22 March 2018 between Cyprus and United Kingdom which will replace the 1974 DTT (amended by the 1980 protocol).